masautt/typescript-compiler-showcase/as1/README.md

 ## 1. Problem Statement

-The goal for this TypeScript Lexer is to identify all tokens in `./input.txt`, print them as a table to the console, and as an object array to `./output.json`.
+The goal for this TypeScript Lexer is to identify all tokens in `./input.txt`, print them as a table to the console, and save them an object array to `./output.json`.

 The possible token classes are `identifiers`, `keywords`, `operators`, `separators`, and `realnums`.